-It may sound easy, but for many organizations, this simple change in how you view your mental health program makes it easier and faster to drive better outcomes for your workforce, and reduce cost of mental health for your organization.
+It may sound easy, but for many organizations, this simple change in how you view your mental health program makes it easier and faster to drive better outcomes for your workforce, and reduce the cost of mental health for your organization.

 As the cost of mental health continues to skyrocket, organizations are struggling to find sustainable solutions for delivering mental health to employees at scale.
 Chief among these problems: